-In additional to an organizational commitment to safety, Ruston Paving has implemented many procedures and tools to promote and ensure a safe workplace.
+In addition to an organizational commitment to safety, Ruston Paving continues to implement many procedures and tools to promote and ensure a safe workplace.

 Top-Down and Bottom-Up Flow of Safety Ideas

 An idea for a safer way to work can come from anyone.
 For that reason, Ruston Paving encourages all our employees to voice suggestions on how to do things better.
-One such example is our Stretch & Flex Program, which was instituted company-wide based off a suggestion from an employee in our Syracuse division.
+One such example is our Stretch & Flex Program, which was instituted company-wide based on a suggestion from an employee in our Central NY Division.

 - Safety Incident Report – Completed by those involved in or witnessing a safety incident or near miss.

-- Safety Investigation Report – This report is utilized to try to identify ways to improve our operation to provide a safe incident free work environment for our employees.
-These are completed by the manager of the employee that has been involved in a safety incident or near miss.
+- Safety Investigation Report – This report is utilized to try to identify ways to improve our operation to provide a safe incident-free work environment for our employees.
+These are completed by the manager of the employee who has been involved in a safety incident or near miss.